maraliwayway/react-portfolio/README.md

 # Mara's React Portfolio

+Last updated: May 2024

 Visit the website [here](https://maraliwayway.com/)

 If you would like to download the project on your local machine, before you begin, make sure you have the following installed on your machine:
 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [npm](https://www.npmjs.com/) (comes with Node.js)

+Now, follow the steps below!

 ### 1. Download the Repository